AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * This script works only if the controls for the Player 2 character are kept to default, in-game;
 * I haven't tested this script with either the JP or the PAL version of the game, thus I cannot guarantee for it to work with those too;
 * The script needs BizHawk version 2.5.2 or higher to work.
 Version 2.2 or lower won't show the life values;
-* When the game is set to full screen, the training options won't be scaled, causing visual artifacts.
+* When the game is set to full screen, the training options won't be scaled, causing visual artifacts;
+* Absolute health values with support for Rookie/Evo transitions is still only partially working, as it is tricky to determine when a Rookie has become an Evo and viceversa, without direct access to the code.
+This feature is therefore only available in the master branch and not in the official 1.2 release.

 # Acknowledgements
 * Bizhawk's Memory Watch and Memory Search utilities + all its Lua tools, which made this possible;